SurekhaKatreddy/DataScienceConcepts/TreeBasedModels.md

  <img width="694" alt="image" src="https://user-images.githubusercontent.com/31846843/174466284-88c9f301-81cc-4f9b-aa02-8ed5b64f52b9.png">

 Information Gain = 1 - Entrophy

+ Chi-square measures the statistical significance of the differences between the child nodes and their parent nodes.
+ It is the sum of squared standardized differences between observed and expected frequencies of target variable for each node and is calculated using this formula- chi-square = SQRT[(Actual - expected)^2 / expected ] The higher the value of chi-square => high homogenity in child node.

 # Advantages of tree based models
   1. Unimpacted by skewness in the data.
   2. Less effort preprocessing data - no scaling / normalization is required.
   3. Can be used to solve both regression and classification problems.
-  Ex: Decision tree, Random Forest,
+  Ex: Decision tree, Random Forest

 # Disadvantages of tree based models
  1. Higher training time particularly for regression.